pauloaapereira/Medium_Handling_Android_Error_Views_with_SOLID/README.md

 ## Description
 Not long ago, I went through a project with a common problem in almost every applications, which is Error View Handling.
-Every application has its own scenario and on this article, I will describe you the way I have approached this one.
+Every application has its own scenario, and on this article, I will describe to you the way I have approached mine.

   <a href="https://pauloaapereira.medium.com/"><img alt="Medium" src="https://badges.aleen42.com/src/medium.svg"/></a>